google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ## Scope type

-Every context menu option is registered with a **scope type**, which is either `Blockly.ContextMenuRegistry.ScopeType.BLOCK` or `Blockly.ContextMenuRegistry.ScopeType.WORKSPACE`.
+Every context menu option is registered with a **scope type**, which is either `Blockly.ContextMenuRegistry.ScopeType.BLOCK`, or `Blockly.ContextMenuRegistry.ScopeType.COMMENT`, or `Blockly.ContextMenuRegistry.ScopeType.WORKSPACE`.
 The scope type determines:

 - Where the option should be show.
 - What information is passed to the precondition and callback functions.